FREDRICKKYEKI/FREDRICKKYEKI/README.md

 <h1 align="left">Hi 👋, I'm FRED</h1>
 <p> I'm a passionate <b>Software Engineer</b> and <b>Data Scientist</b>.
-Despite my STEM background (Civil Engineer), I love working with computers and IT in general.
-My dream is to pioneer my continent to the next level in the area of technology and computing.
+I love working with computers and IT in general and my dream is to pioneer my continent to the next level in the area of technology and computing.
   Below is forte...
 </p>